Rebecca Boone: Early life

 Rebecca Ann Bryan was born January 9, 1739 in Frederick County, Virginia near Winchester, Colony of Virginia.
 She was born into the Quaker family of Joseph and Hester Bryan.
 Hester was Joseph's first wife.
 The couple had a second daughter, Martha, before Hester died.
-Still young girls, the sisters were then taken in by their Grandmother Bryan.
+The young girls were then taken in by their Grandmother Bryan.

 In the fall of 1748, Rebecca, Martha, her grandparents Morgan and Martha (Strode) Bryan, and their eight married children and families left Virginia.
 They traveled along the Great Wagon Road, which at the time was a path of rugged terrain, just wide enough for a horse-drawn cart.
 It was a long and dangerous trip to the wilderness of the Province of North Carolina, where they settled in the Yadkin River valley in Rowan County, present-day Davie County, North Carolina.
 They founded the community called Bryan's Settlement.
 In Augusta County, Virginia, her father, Joseph Bryan, married a second time to Alice "Alee" Linville, with whom he had a large family.
 Joseph Bryan fathered a total of eleven children.

 The Carolina Bryans cleared the land and built cabins and barns for the families.
 Elk, deer, turkeys, and fish were abundant in the area.
 Boone gathered berries and nuts and tended the garden.
 She learned to spin wool, weave, sew, cook, and make candles.
 She also learned how to dry food for the winter, tan deer hide, ride a horse, and shoot a musket.
 She received domestic training from her grandmother and learned outdoor skills, like shooting, from the male members of the Bryan family.